Edugate/Documentation/rr3-admin/source/langs.rst

 Language
 *********
-RR3 supports multilanguage.
+JAGGER supports multilanguage.
 Loading language is defined in **/opt/rr3/application/core/MY_Controller.php** Firstly english language is loaded and then cookie called **rrlang** is checked.
 If its value is in range allowed languages then selected language is selected otherwise english is used.
 Files if langs definitions are located in **/opt/rr3/application/language/**.
 Every lang has own folder and all of them except english are based to letter lang code.